Freaky2164/TowerDefense/Projektmanagement/UseCases/Unlock_New_Towers.md

 # 5. Postconditions
 The postconditions for this use case are:
 1. The tower is unlocked for the player and can no longer be unlocked in the menu.
+2. The player can use the tower in new games

 # 6. Story Points